 Sinéad is currently an Ambassador for the Benedetti Foundation.
 Recent international festival appearances include International Musician’s Seminar Prussia Cove (Cornwall, UK), Académie Ravel (Saint-Jean-du-Luz, France), Amsterdam Cello Biennale (the Netherlands) and Banff Summer Arts Festival (Alberta, Canada).
-She was recently selected as a Fellow for the 2020 Piatigorsky Cello Festival in LA, where she will work with Wolfgang Emanuel Schmidt, which has unfortunately, like many projects, been postponed due to the current pandemic.
+She was selected as a Fellow for the 2020 Piatigorsky Cello Festival in LA to work with Wolfgang Emanuel Schmidt, which has unfortunately, like many projects, been postponed due to the current pandemic.

 Sinéad gratefully acknowledges support from the Arts Council of Ireland, Music Network, the Department of Culture, Heritage and the Gaeltacht, the Cork City Arts Office and Deutschlandstipendium.
 She currently plays on a Benjamin Banks cello c.
 1780 and a baroque cello and bow generously on loan from the Royal Northern College of Music.